Dark Information in Black Hole with $\lambda\varphi$ Fluid: Introduction

 In order to solve the information loss puzzle, some resolutions have been proposed.
 In some resolutions, the information could come out with the Hawking radiation and all of the information could come out at the end of the Hawking radiation.
-In other resolutions, it could be retained by a stable black hole remnant \cite{Giddings1992} or be encoded in ``quantum hair'' \cite{Horowitz1988,Wilczek1989,Wilczek1991}.
-The information even can escape to a ``baby universe''~\cite{Zeldovich1977,Hawking1990}.
+In other resolutions, it could be retained by a stable black hole remnant \cite{Giddings1992} or be encoded in ``quantum \mbox{hair'' \cite{Horowitz1988,Wilczek1989,Wilczek1991}.} The information even can escape to a ``baby universe''~\cite{Zeldovich1977,Hawking1990}.
 However, there was no satisfactory resolution at an early stage \cite{Preskill9209058}.
-Later development indicates that this paradox can be resolved in string theory by a new picture of black hole: fuzzballs, i.e., black hole microstates are horizon sized quantum gravity objects called `fuzzballs' \cite{Mathur2002}.
-In this fuzzball paradigm, the black hole is replaced by an object with no horizon and singularity.
-Besides, there are other ideas such as firewalls \cite{Polchinski2013} and Entanglement \cite{Braunstein2009}.
+Later development indicates that this paradox can be resolved in string theory by a new picture of black holes: fuzzballs, {which describe black hole microstates \cite{Mathur2002}.} In this fuzzball paradigm, the black hole is replaced by an object {without a horizon} and singularity.
+Besides, there are other ideas such as firewalls \cite{Polchinski2013}, {entanglement \cite{Braunstein2009}, island and entanglement wedge \mbox{reconstruction \cite{Penington:2019npb,Almheiri:2019yqk,Almheiri:2019hni}}.}

 In 2000, Parikh and Wilczek \cite{Wilczek2000} presented a consistent derivation of Hawking radiation as a tunneling process and found that the Hawking radiation spectrum is nonthermal because of conservation laws.
 This nonthermality of the radiation allows the possibility of information-carrying correlations between subsequently emitted particles in the radiation.